News from Haiti Vol. 5: Haiti’s Cultural Features (part 2)

 Most of the Gingerbread Style buildings introduced in this column are over 100 years old and are ageing and are severely in need of repairs after being battered by hurricanes and rocked by earthquakes.
 If these beautiful pieces of architecture are left to be without care, their numbers will surely decrease.

 To add to hurdles facing preservation, not all owners of these buildings have the financial means to upkeep and restore the houses, and the government still has not designated the buildings as an important cultural heritage.
 Thus the buildings rely on the good conscious and efforts of others to maintain them.
-Furthermore, with all the socio-economic problems piling up, it is hard to say that the best solution for the Gingerbread Style homes is to make them publicly-owned or not.
+Furthermore, with all the socio-economic problems piling up, and from some restraints to cover, it is hard to say that the best solution for the Gingerbread Style homes is to make them publicly-owned or not.

 Recently, domestic and international attention has increased regarding the preservation of these historical buildings, and so I believe that focus will be placed on heightening awareness of the owners, and adding value to preservation efforts.